canonical/k8s-snap/docs/src/capi/howto/upgrade-providers.md

 ## Check for updates

-With clusterctl we can check if there are any new versions on the running providers:
+With `clusterctl` we can check if there are any new versions of the running providers:

 ```
 clusterctl upgrade plan